githubjacky/notorious/README.md

 ## File Structure
-All the source code can be found under **ncls/** folder and this is the main module of this repo.
-Besides, I modify some of the code in original gtab [repo](https://github.com/epfl-dlab/GoogleTrendsAnchorBank) library and store it under **ncls/process/gtab**. **config** folder is the hydra configuration for collecting google trends records or web scrapping negative keywords.
+All the source code can be found under **ncls/** folder and this is the package directory of this repo.
+The package contains the process module and the gtab sub-module stored under it is the code that I modify from  [here](https://github.com/epfl-dlab/GoogleTrendsAnchorBank).
+**config** folder is the hydra configuration for various processes and you can check all the available processes in the Makefile.
 The **env/** folder simply store the meta-data after collect google trends records, such as the invalid keywords, keywords which need to be checked whether it is actually "negative". **notebooks/** store the jupyter notebook that I use